-All steps must be performed using proper aseptic technique.
+All steps should be performed using proper aseptic technique.

 - 1.)
 Remove Cell Recovery Medium (CRM) and Compound Screening Medium (CSM) from freezer storage and thaw in a 37°C water bath. - 2.)
-Prepare dilutions of treatment compounds: Prepare Test Compound treatment media for Agonist or Antagonist-mode screens.
+Prepare dilutions of treatment compounds: Prepare Test Compound treatment media for Agonist- or Antagonist-mode screens.
 NOTE that test and reference compounds will be prepared differently when using tip-dispensing vs. acoustic dispensing.
-Regardless of the method, the total DMSO carried over into assay reactions should never exceed 0.4%. - a.
+Regardless of the method, residual DMSO carried over into assay reactions should not exceed 0.4%. - a.
 Tip dispensing method: In Step 6, 15 μl / well of the prepared treatment media is added to the assay that has been pre-dispensed with 15 μl /well of Reporter Cells.
 Hence, to achieve the desired final assay concentrations one must prepare treatment media with a 2x-concentration of the test and reference material(s).
 Use CSM to prepare the appropriate dilution series.
 Plan dilution volumes carefully; this assay kit provides 35 ml of CSM. - b.
-Acoustic dispensing method: In Step 6, 30 nl / well of 1,000x-concentrated test compound solutions (prepared in DMSO) are added to the assay plate using an acoustic transfer device.
+Acoustic dispensing method: In Step 6, 30 nl / well of 1,000x-concentrated test compound solutions are added to the assay plate using an acoustic transfer device.

-Preparing the positive control: This assay kit includes a $500 \,\mu\text{M}$ stock solution of Calcitriol, a potent reference agonist of VDR.
-The following 7-point treatment series, generated in serial 5-fold decrements, provides a suitable dose-response: 500, 100, 20.0, 4.00, 0.80, 0.16, and $0.032 \,\text{nM}$.
-Always include a 'no treatment' (or 'vehicle') control.
+Preparing the positive control: This assay kit includes a 10 mM stock solution of CCBA, an agonist of HNF4 $\alpha$ .
+The following 7-point treatment series, with concentrations presented in 1.5-fold decrements, provides a complete dose-response: 10, 6.67, 4.44, 2.96, 1.98, 1.32 and 0.878 $\mu$ M. Always include 'no treatment' (or 'vehicle') control wells.

-APPENDIX 1a provides an example for generating such a dilution series to be used when tip-dispensing compound solutions prepared in CSM (15 μ l / well).
+APPENDIX 1a provides an example for generating such a dilution series to be used when tip-dispensing compound solutions prepared in CSM (15 $\mu$ l / well).

-APPENDIX 1b provides an example for generating such a series of 1,000x-concentrated solutions of compounds prepared in DMSO to be used when performing acoustic dispensing (30 nl / well).
+APPENDIX 1b provides an example for generating such a series of 1,000x-concentrated solutions of compounds prepared in DMSO to be used when performing acoustic dispensing (transfer 30 nl / well).